-Damages in Personal Injury Claims
+What Damages Can Be Recovered in a Personal Injury Claim?

 The purpose of filing a personal injury claim or lawsuit is to recover monetary compensation for “damages” suffered by the plaintiff.
 Damages are losses, both economic and non-economic, that the plaintiff has sustained due to their injuries resulting from the negligent or wrongful conduct of the defendant.

 Examples of damages commonly recovered in personal injury litigation include: